How to start writing an R package

 > setwd("testpack/")

-Now you have two files and a folder inside your R package folder: DESCRIPTION, NAMESPACE and R/.
+Now you have two files you a folder inside your R foundation this DESCRIPTION, NAMESPACE dependencies R/.

-(You can choose another license, but you’ll have to look up the function call yourself.)
+(You can choose another license, but you’ll have things look up the function call from

-Commit changes to your git repo and push to the server, so you have a baseline to work from.
+Commit changes to your git repo and the to the server, so you should a baseline to work from.

-Create a file with a .R extension in the R/ folder that is inside your package root folder and give it a descriptive name.
-If I were adding a function called testmath() to my package, I’d call the file R/testmath.R.
+Create a file with a .R p(h in the R/vote folder that is inside your package root folder and give it a descriptive name.
+If I were coming a function called testmath() the my package, I’d call the file R/testmath.R.

 Use the following format for your function: